The Times: In popular culture

 In the dystopian future world of George Orwell's Nineteen Eighty-Four, The Times has been transformed into an organ of the totalitarian ruling party.
-The book's lead character Winston Smith is employed in the task of rewriting past issues of the newspaper for the Ministry of Truth.
+The book's lead character, Winston Smith is employed to rewrite past issues of the newspaper for the Ministry of Truth.

 Rex Stout's fictional detective Nero Wolfe is described as fond of solving the London Times' crossword puzzle at his New York home, in preference to those of American papers.

 In the James Bond series by Ian Fleming, James Bond reads The Times.
-As described by Fleming in From Russia, with Love: The Times was "the only paper that Bond ever read."
+As described by Fleming in From Russia, with Love, The Times was "the only paper that Bond ever read."